HosseinAhmadi63/Universal-Semantic-EEG-Feature-Extraction/docs/IMPLEMENTATION_DETAILS.md

 ### Transformer decoder

 The decoder contains two blocks with the same dimensions and self-attention structure.
 It has no encoder-decoder cross-attention.
-This follows the paper's explicit statement that its autoencoder decoder reconstructs the latent sequence with self-attention alone.

-The article later calls the baseline a four-layer Transformer.
-The repository interprets that count as two encoder blocks plus two decoder blocks.
-The two-layer ablation uses one encoder block and one decoder block.

 ### Convolutional decoder